suhashollakc/suhashollakc/README.md

         misc: ["Firebase", "socket.io", "selenium", "open-cv", "adobe-xd", "adobe-illustrator"] },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
-    currentProject: "I am developing a cross-platform application using flutter",
+    currentProject: "I'm currently building an application for referrals.",
     quoteILove: "That's been one of my mantras - focus and simplicity.
                 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
                 But it's worth it in the end because once you get there, you can move mountains.
 Steve Jobs"